IvonneBenitesRodriguez/objects/README.md

 ## 📖 JavaScript Objects <a name="about-project"></a>
 *Objects usage* is a refresh of how to build an object, its properties and methods.
 I also used template literals to call directly the specific property of an object.
+As an update in the branch named creating-classes, I created in the file named Auto.js a blueprint named Auto using the keyword named constructor followed by the properties specified for my blueprint, so I can create new versions of autos like I did in the newAutos.js file, it helps me a lot to the project because with one blueprint created i can create a new auto version only using the keyword named new.
 <br/>

 ### 🛠 Built With <a name="built-with"></a>